• Loading stock data...

 Enter the rookie pay scale.

-Top draft picks still earn their paydays by their selection place in the draft but with more modest guaranteed money.
-Quarterbacks still get picked No. 1 the most often, but other positions can earn more guaranteed money than before with early-round selections.
+Top draft picks still earn their paydays based on their selection place in the draft, but with more modest guaranteed money.
+Quarterbacks still get picked No. 1 most often, but other positions can earn more guaranteed money than before with early-round selections.

 Life isn’t as sweet for NFL rookies drafted in the lower rounds.